SumoLogic/sumologic-documentation/docs/integrations/saas-cloud-apps/istio.md

 ## Collecting logs and metrics for the Istio App

-This page provides instructions for collecting logs and metrics for the Sumo App for Istio.
+This section provides instructions for collecting logs and metrics for the Sumo App for Istio.
 Logs and metrics are collected with the Sumo Logic Helm chart.
 Istio [sample metrics](/#Sample-Metrics) and [sample log messages](#Sample-Log-Messages) are also provided, along with a [query sample](#Query-Sample).

 This app supports Istio versions 1.8.x and 1.9.x+.